hannahscha/MLproject/README.md

 - **LightGBM**
 - **CatBoost**

-The best model was determined to be the Random Forest model cross-validated with Bayesian Search to get the following best performance hyperparameters:
+The models were evaluated on the value of the Validation and Test R^2 values, as well as compared to a baseline metric from logistic regression.
+The best model was determined to be the Random Forest model found via cross-validated with Bayesian Search to get the following best performance hyperparameters:
 ```python

     ('max_depth', 10),